 Our advice: be prepared, but not worried.

 Charlotte Water has built redundancies into every aspect of our systems.
 We have backups for backups.
 Even in the event that power goes down at a treatment plant, Charlotte Water has a plan.
 We have high capacity generators, relationships with Duke Energy for support and contracts in place for any resources, like additional fuel, that we may need.
+Our distribution system has a robust back-up system to make sure water flows to your home, even in major storm events water outages are rare and often localized.
+Something to keep in mind toilets will also continue to function normally and do not require electric power to operate.

 But like Charlotte Water, the community should also be prepared.
 That means, putting together a family preparedness kit.
 If the event takes days to recover or if residents live in an area serviced by a pipe that breaks, make sure you have water on hand.
 Some tips we’ve heard from others in the community: